p2635/evil-tester-api-challenges/README.md

 ## List of issues found

 [See logged issues on the eviltester repo](https://github.com/eviltester/thingifier/issues/created_by/p2635) (this is filtered by the issues that I logged).

+## What I learned

+- I learned to use the Bruno API client - configure variables, headers, auth, simple asserts, inspecting response.